DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 }
 ```

+Here, we want Morgan to have browse and read access so he may consult government services he may be interested in.
 The access card above essentially grants Morgan only browsing and reading permissions on the `Service` entity.
 Also, he only has access to the `title` and `description` properties.